Most drowning victims among under 5-year-olds are 2 to 4-year-olds.

 Restrict and control access to the water.

+Many toddlers who drown accessed areas with water while they were unsupervised.
+Usually, they get through a door or a gate that was left unlocked unintentionally.
 Layers of protection will reduce the chance of human error.
-If you can't eliminate the water hazard, restrict access to it by fencing off natural or man-made bodies of water on your property and ensure that gates are self-closing and self-latching.
-Drain bathtubs when not in use, and empty unattended wading pools and buckets of water and turn them over.
+If you can't eliminate the water hazard, restrict access to it by fencing off natural or man-made bodies of water on your property and install gates that are self-closing and self-latching.
+Drain bathtubs fully when they aren’t being used.
+Empty unattended kiddie pools and buckets of water and turn them upside down so that they can’t fill with rain water.

 Designate a backyard pool lifeguard.